cross-team/thor/README.md

 Directory: thor/packages/franklin-thor-fti
 npm Package: @cross.team/fti
-Description: Provides all of the custom components created for the fti blotter application
+Description: Provides all of the custom components created for the fti blotter application.
+This is also where you would do any custom component development to be loaded into storybook.

 Directory: thor/packages/franklin-thor-icons
 npm Package: @cross.team/icons